kolyat/schoolmate/diary/README.md

 * **Error response**
     * Code: `424 FAILED DEPENDENCY` if current user is not assigned to any of school forms<br>
-      Content: `{ "error": "Current user is not assigned to any of school forms" }`
+      Content: `{ "subject": "Current user is not assigned to any of school forms" }`

 ##### Sample call